 Choosing an External Hard Drive for PS4

 Of course, using either version comes with its own advantages and disadvantages.
-To help you decide the best external hard drive for PS4, check out the list below:
+To help you decide on the best external hard drive for your PS4, check out the list below:

 PS4 Desktop External Hard Drive